alibaba/MNNKit/doc/HandGestureDetection.md

 #### 2.1 Perform Inference on Data Byte Array

-The generic data inference supports multiple format of data input.
-In a video stream detection scene, the camera's callback data could be used as the input to this API.
+The generic byte array data inference supports multiple data input formats.
+In the case of video stream detection, the camera's callback data could be used as the input to this API.

 ##### Arguments